 There are several ways to deal with a deleted Favorites folder including restoring the folder from the Recycle Bin or from a backup, using a data recovery program, or creating a new one and starting over.
 However, before doing anything, it’s not a bad idea to make sure that the deleted Favorites folder wasn’t just a shortcut (which is easy to recreate).

-Double-checking the Users Folder
+Double-checking the Users Folder for Deleted Favorites

 By default the Favorites folder is stored in the Users folder under the specific user profile associated with it.
 Check this folder to make sure that the original folder is missing.
 If you go to C:\users\[your user profile]\ and see the Favorites folder, then it’s likely that what you actually deleted was just a shortcut.
 If so, you can recreate the shortcut by right-clicking the Favorites folder and choosing Send to> Desktop (create shortcut).
 This will place a shortcut to the original Favorites folder to your desktop.